triforkamsterdam/BrightcenterSDK-Android/README.md

 To include the Brightcenter SDK in your app you need to follow the following steps.

 1. include the `BrightcenterSDK-Android` project as a module in your project.
-2. include the `ActionBarSherlock` project as a module in your project.
+2. include the `ActionBarSherlock` project as a module in your project. (exclude the test package)
 3. In your project add an dependency on both `BrightcenterSDK-Android` and `ActionBarSherlock`
 4. Add the android-support-v4.jar to your classpath.
 (The jar can be found in the 'actionbarsherlock/libs' folder.